walterbm/kratos_api/README.md

 ## Screenshots

 This API was co-developed with a [companion iOS app](https://apps.apple.com/us/app/kratos-build-your-democracy/id1198595150).
-The screenshots below illustrate the features available through this API.
+The screenshots below illustrate some of the data and features available from the API.

 ![Kratos iOS home](screenshots/home.png)